NBKRedSpy/QM_MouseMoveTransfer/README.md

 Thanks to Discord users Kashmyrr and Raigir for the mod idea.

 # Change Log
+## 1.2.0
+* Upgraded the activation keys to key chords.
+* Added the option to not disable the transfer sound.

 ## 1.1.0
-Added config for modifier key.
+* Added config for modifier key.